Check out our movie by hitting the play button below.

 - We were selected by Best Shorts Competition to advance to their awards round.
 We won Awards of Merit, Special Mention for film short and our leading actor Sean Hoagland.
 We also won Awards of Merit for Directing, writing and our leading actress, Hannah Beck.

-- We are a monthly pick, Best Original Story, Grand Jury Award for Directing and Honorable Mention for Actor winner thanks to New York International Film Awards in addition to being in the running for their Dec NY screening.
+- We are a monthly pick, Best Original Story, Grand Jury Award for Directing and Honorable Mention for Actor winner thanks to New York International Film Awards.

-- Our World Premier is thanks to the Louisville's Festival of Film on Oct 8.
+- Our World Premier was thanks to the Louisville's Festival of Film on Oct 8.

-- Our NY Premier is thanks to NY Shorts International Film Fest on Oct 27 at 2.
+- Our NY Premier was thanks to NY Shorts International Film Fest on Oct 27 at 2.

-- Our movie will screen at Comic Strip Live on Jan 15 at 8:00pm thanks to the inaugural MMM (Music, Movies, Mic drop) Festival.
+- Our movie also screened to a sold out and very engaged audience in NYC thanks to the inaugural MMM (Music, Movies, Mic drop) Festival.

 What's it about?
 Returning home after a year away, a jetlagged Charlie walks into the wrong apartment and has a chance encounter with a handsome stranger.
 Their mutual attraction and undeniable chemistry has a hitch, though: It is her apartment and he’s been living there.